2024 Cannabis Regulation Changes: Impact on Industry

 2. Scientific evidence of its pharmacological effect, if known;

-3. The state of current scientific knowledge regarding marijuana or other substance;
+3. The state of current scientific knowledge regarding marijuana or other substances;

 4. Its history and current pattern of abuse;